CybroOdooDev/HorillaDocs/docs/v2.0/doc/generic/hdv.md

 ## Usage Example

-Here’s how to use `HorillaDetailedView` in a Django project:
+Here’s how to use `HDV` in Horilla:

 ```python
 from horilla_views.generic.cbv.views import HorillaDetailedView